SovaNetwork/sova-reth/README.md

 ## Sentinel

-The Sentinel is a necessary component to every sove-reth node.
+The [sova-sentinel](https://github.com/SovaNetwork/sova-sentinel) is a necessary component to every sove-reth node.
 It is used in custom EVM hooks to enforce Bitcoin finality.
-Transactions on Sova that are associated with a Bitcoin transaction have their state confirmed by the Sentinel.
+Transactions on Sova that are associated with a Bitcoin transaction have their state confirmed by the sova-sentinel.
 If a transaction that was flagged by the chain is not confirmed on Bitcoin, the Sova state associated with the flagged Bitcoin tx will be reverted.

 ## License